GoogleChrome/web.dev/src/site/content/en/mini-apps/project-structure-lifecycle-and-bundling/index.md

 the [postcss](https://postcss.org/) CSS transformer.
-The build experience is comparable to that of [Next.js](https://nextjs.org/) or [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html), where developers, if they not explicitly choose to do so, never touch the build parameters.
+The build experience is comparable to that of [Next.js](https://nextjs.org/) or [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html), where developers, if they explicitly choose not to, never touch the build parameters.
 The resulting processed files are finally signed, encrypted, and packaged in one or several (sub)packages that then get uploaded to the servers of the super app providers.
 Subpackages are meant for lazy-loading, so a mini app does not have to be downloaded all at once.
 The packaging details are meant to be private and are